 Earners and self-employed

-We would assess your weekly eligible income from earnings, based on at least 5 weekly or 2 monthly pay slips, if you are employed.
-These should ideally be the 5 weeks or 2 months prior to your claim date.
+We would assess your weekly eligible income from earnings, based on at least five weekly or two monthly pay slips, if you are employed.
+These should ideally be the five weeks or two months prior to your claim date.